Updated Response to COVID-19

 - Members, volunteers, and staff will be required to wear a mask at all times in indoor public areas and while participating in programs.
 Masks are available at the greeter desk.
 Outdoor programs do not require masks unless participants are unable to keep their distance.

-- Staff and volunteers will clean high-touch surfaces multiple times per day.
+- Staff and volunteers will clean high-touch surfaces regularly.

 - In addition, if you have been to the clubhouse and you become ill or learn you are positive for COVID, please notify us right away at COVID@gildasclubmadison.org so that we can complete contact tracing and notify others you may have been in contact with.

-At this time, our Governing Board and staff respectfully recommend that those who are not vaccinated/boosted, those in active chemotherapy that impacts the immune system, and those living with a blood cancer consider continuing to participate virtually.
+At this time, our Governing Board and staff respectfully recommend that those who are in active chemotherapy that impacts the immune system, and those living with a blood cancer, consider continuing to participate virtually.

 On a regular basis we will review COVID levels in the community and guidance from the CDC.
 As needed, we will re-evaluate the need for the stated precautions.
 We may reduce or increase safety protocols as we deem necessary for the best interest of our community.
 Thank you for your continued understanding, support, and patience.